descope-sample-apps/docs-gpt/README.md

 #### 6. Crawl Documentation
 Log in to DocsGPT.
 Then, add the `admin` role to your user in the Descope console.
 This involves creating the role [here](https://app.descope.com/authorization) and then adding it to your user [here](https://app.descope.com/users).
 Finally, click the profile widget in the top right of DocsGPT and click the Crawl Docs button.

+_Note that your OpenAI Asstant must have an `instruction` that tells it to use File Search.
+It could be something like this: `You are Descope Assistant, a helpful product support assistant.
+Use you knowledge base to answer questions about audited financial statements.`